Get in Touch

 • Command execution and environment variables

-• Creating typical command sequences and using shell redirection
+• Implementing typical command sequences and shell redirections

 • Creating command aliases